When your precious "I" gets threatened?

 I still jump into despair because it seems that you cannot avoid that.
 The voice speaks faster than you can hear.

 But I haven't DONE any significant damage in the past 18 years.
 Significant damage.
 Small damages I have done.
-When I woke up from the trance the voices put me...
+Then I woke up from the trance the voices put me...
 The siren voices...

 The trick is the question mark.
 I wrote about it in another article: every fix should have a question mark.
 Every quick conclusion should have a question mark.
 So you can look again.
 So you don't get stuck in following a fixing reaction too far, too long.

-So you can come out of the bull's ear, Plato's Cave, to where reality is.
+So you can come out of the bull's ear, Plato's Cave, outside, to where reality is.

 Reality is never as bad as you see it.